nwelter1/NZA-Law-Group-Project/README.md

-Nate - Github Grand Master - creating original remote and merging pull requests.
+Josh - Github Grand Master - creating original remote and merging pull requests.
 The Footer and Header html and css files.
 	 - Collaborate with Nibras on What We Do page.
 Help with troubleshooting and feedback on pages